Topical medication: Lotion

-Lotions are similar to solution but are thicker and tend to be more emollient in nature than solution.
+Lotions are similar to solution but are thicker and tend to be more emollient in nature than the solution.
 They are usually oil mixed with water, and more often than not have less alcohol than solution.
 Lotions can be drying if they contain a high amount of alcohol.

 Ointment

-An ointment is a homogeneous, viscous, semi-solid preparation, most commonly a greasy, thick oil (oil 80% - water 20%) with a high viscosity, that is intended for external application to the skin or mucous membranes.
+An ointment is a homogeneous, viscous, semi-solid preparation; most commonly a greasy, thick water-in-oil emulsion (80% oil, 20% water) having a high viscosity, that is intended for external application to the skin or mucous membranes.
 Ointments have a water number that defines the maximum amount of water that they can contain.
 They are used as emollients or for the application of active ingredients to the skin for protective, therapeutic, or prophylactic purposes and where a degree of occlusion is desired.